sameerdash2/concert-mapper/BUILD.md

       ProxyPassReverse /api http://127.0.0.1:8000/api
     </VirtualHost>
     ```
     If you don't have an SSL certificate, use `<VirtualHost *:80>` to serve the site over HTTP.
 If you do, a tool like `certbot` should help in adding the proper lines to the config.
+(Make sure `certbot` doesn't create a *new* config file)
 1. Enable the new virtual host: `sudo a2ensite <domain_name>.conf`
 1. Validate the config with `sudo apache2ctl configtest`
 1. Restart Apache to apply the changes: `sudo systemctl restart apache2`